Sabr-eX/GraphDatabase/Assignment2/README.md

 -   For each secondary server, the contents of the shared memory are read by the thread handling the client request and the output is sent by that thread to the client and not the main thread of the secondary server and also not by the server process itself.
--   You should do proper error handling for the relevant API calls, wherever applicable.